 Notification of support groups such as Lowell Police, Lowell Fire Department, ambulance service and medical facilities will normally be made through the Campus Police.
 Telephones are available in the reactor building and at least three locations in or near ESC; locations include the Radiation Safety Office, the Reactor Supervisor's Office, the Radiological Science Department Office.

 8.5 Information to be Transmitted in Notification to the U.S. NRC and the Massachusetts Department of Public Health

-Following the onset of an emergency situation, messages of notification to these agencies should include the following information:
+Messages of notification to these agencies should include the following information: